TNFX1/PrivaVault/README.md

 ### Option 1: Download Standalone File (Recommended for Users)
 1. Go to the [Releases](https://github.com/TNFX1/PrivaVault/releases) page.
 2. Download the latest **`index.html`** file directly.
+3. Make sure `logo.png` is in the same directory (or update the path as needed).
-3. Double-click the file to open it in any modern web browser (Chrome, Firefox, Edge, Safari).
+4. Double-click `index.html` to open it in any modern web browser (Chrome, Firefox, Edge, Safari).

 ### Option 2: Clone Repository (For Developers)
 1. Clone the repository to your local machine: `git clone https://github.com/TNFX1/PrivaVault.git`